CallumJHughes/Computational_QM_Assignment/README.md

 *This program was written, compiled, and run on MacOS Monterey Version 12.2.1 in a 'zsh' shell.
 Although bash was not tested, 'zsh' is built from 'bash' so it should still work.*

-To compile, the following line was run in the terminal:
+To compile, the following line needs to be run in the terminal:

 '''
-$ gfortran -o main main.f90
+$ make
 '''

-This will produce an executable called 'main' which can then be run by putting the following line into the terminal:
+In order to run the program, the script 'run.sh' needs to be executed.
+This is done by first moving into the 'bin' directory, then executing the following line :

 '''
-$ ./main
+$ ./run.sh
 '''

+The output data files are found in the 'data' directory.
+It should be noted that with each run the data files will be overwritten and so it is up to the user to save these files in another directory.

 ## Output